Updated March 9, 2022

 3. Key Standards

 As students engage with the core texts of a unit and move through the tasks of the lessons, they gain proficiency in the grade-level Common Core State Standards.
 Analyzing the priority standards for a unit will allow you to understand what proficiency looks like and better provide feedback and support for your students.

 For the key reading standards, we offer a short video in which we break down the standards into smaller key understandings, with the aim of building your understanding of what proficiency with the standard involves.
 Here is an example of this video from our 5th grade unit on One Crazy Summer.

 ## wistia 9q0h2zo5nk ##

 For the key writing standards, you'll unpack the standards and relate them to focus areas at the sentence- or paragraph-level, or to narrative or informational writing.
 Then you'll explore the application of these focus areas with exemplar responses to Target Tasks from the unit.
-We ask you to reflect on how the exemplars show mastery of the writing standards and then offer our analyses for you to review.
+We ask you to reflect on how the exemplars demonstrate fluency with the writing standards and then offer our analyses for you to review.